bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 ### Control sizing
 Set heights using thw `size` prop to `sm` or `lg` for small or large respectively.

-To control width, place the input inside standard Bootstrap grid columns.
+To control width, place the input inside standard Bootstrap grid column.

 ### Contextual States
 Bootstrap includes validation styles for danger, warning, and success states on most form controls.